kaiosilveira/refactoring-catalog-template/README.md

 ## Things to do after creating a repo off of this template

+- Set the text at the project description in GitHub to: "Working example with detailed commit history on the "[REPOSITORY_NAME]" refactoring based on Fowler's "Refactoring" book"
 - Replace `[REPOSITORY_NAME]` by the actual repository name
 - Replace the lorem ipsum text sections below with actual text